Coronavirus - COVID-19

 Temporary Restriction of Hospital Visitors

-To protect the health of vulnerable patients and essential health care workers, it is necessary at this time for our hospitals to restrict visits.
+To protect the health of vulnerable patients and essential health care workers, it is necessary at this time for our hospitals to limit visits.

 A listing of articles & resources from Cottage Health and community partners relating to overall health and well-being.